Briana S. Nelson Goff

 Nelson Goff received bachelor's degrees from K-State in psychology and life sciences, a master's degree in marriage and family therapy from K-State, and a doctorate in marriage and family therapy from Texas Tech University.
 She is a licensed clinical marriage and family therapist.

 She received the Dawley-Scholar Award for Faculty Excellence in Student Development from the College of Human Ecology in 2003 for her work in helping students assess and meet their educational and professional goals.
-She also received the Texas Tech University College of Human Sciences New Achiever Award in 2007 and the Undergraduate Research Mentor Award from the Association of Public and Land-grant Universities Board on Human Sciences in 2010.
+She received the Texas Tech University College of Human Sciences New Achiever Award in 2007 and the Undergraduate Research Mentor Award from the Association of Public and Land-grant Universities Board on Human Sciences in 2010.
+In 2014, she received the Department of the Army Outstanding Civilian Service Award.

 Nelson Goff can be reached at 785-532-1490 or email@example.com.